howardjones/network-weathermap/README.md

 ### Current Status/Usability

-* __Core__ - passing all tests.
+* __Core__ - should be working OK. passing all tests.
 All code modified to use namespaces and autoloader, one class per file, most PSR-2 standards.

 * __CLI__ - should be working OK.
 Rewritten to avoid PEAR dependency.
 There's also a `weathermap-new` which needs testing, but is intended to replace the old `weathermap` (all the business is in a class, not the script)

-* __Editor__ - Re-implemented class/template-based version of editor (same UI).
+* __Editor__ - should be working OK.
+Re-implemented class/template-based version of editor (same UI).

 * __Cacti 0.8 Plugin__ - broken UI, working poller.
 Code has all been moved, poller run, UI not tested.